nabinkhanal00/lp-projectx/README.md

 - [ ] Improve UI/UX

 ## Comment
-I will be happy getting pull requests and issues regarding bug-fixes, improvements and features.
+I will be happy getting pull requests and issues regarding bug-fixes, improvements, features, and tests.